-BME 202-Molecular Biology and Genetics 3(4.5-0-0): This is an introductory course in molecular biology and genetics.
+BME 202-Molecular Biology and Genetics 3(3-0-0): This is an introductory course in molecular biology and genetics.
 Students will learn the nomenclature and current knowledge about the cell and its structures.
 Topics include chemical bonds; macromolecules; protein structure and function; enzymes; cell structure and function; cellular respiration; cell signaling; cellular reproduction and life cycle; cellular communication; structure and nature of DNA and genetics.
-Prerequisite: Chem 142.
+Three 1-hour lectures per week.
+Prerequisite: CHEM 142.

-BME 204-Anatomy and Physiology I 3(4.5-0-0): The objective of this course is to present the concepts of human anatomy and physiology that are most pertinent to the field of biomedical engineering.
+BME 204-Anatomy and Physiology I 3(3-0-0): The objective of this course is to present the concepts of human anatomy and physiology that are most pertinent to the field of biomedical engineering.
 Concepts from the following topics will be covered: homeostasis; cell membrane potentials and transport mechanisms; nerves; muscular, cardiovascular and circulatory systems.
 Modeling of living systems will be covered as well.
-Prerequisite: Chem 142.
+Three 1-hour lectures per week.
+Prerequisite: CHEM 142.

-BME 220-Biomaterials 3(4.5-0-0): This course introduces the science of materials with emphasis on materials used in biomedical applications such as surgical implants, medical devices, dental restoration, drug delivery systems, etc. Students shall learn the classes of biomaterials and their properties, characteristics, biological response, and clinical applications.
+BME 220-Biomaterials 3(3-0-0): This course introduces the science of materials with emphasis on materials used in biomedical applications such as surgical implants, medical devices, dental restoration, drug delivery systems, etc. Students shall learn the classes of biomaterials and their properties, characteristics, biological response, and clinical applications.
 Other topics include biocompatibility, biodegradation, and performance and design requirements of materials for medical applications.
-Prerequisite: Phys 141, BME 202 & BME 204.
+Three 1-hour lectures per week.
+Prerequisite: Phy 141, BME 202 & BME 204.

-BME 304-Anatomy and Physiology II 3(4.5-0-0): The objective of this course is to present the concepts of human anatomy and physiology that are most pertinent to the field of biomedical engineering.
+BME 304-Anatomy and Physiology II 3(3-0-0): The objective of this course is to present the concepts of human anatomy and physiology that are most pertinent to the field of biomedical engineering.
 It is a continuation of Anatomy and Physiology I course.
 Concepts from the following topics will be covered: autonomic nervous system; blood; lymphatic and immunity; respiratory, urinary, endocrine and digestive systems.
+Three 1-hour lectures per week.
 Prerequisite: BME 204.

-BME 310-Biomedical Electronics I 3(4.5-0-0): Diodes characteristics, models and applications (rectification, clipping, regulation, etc); Bipolar Junction Transistors (BJT) and Field Effect Transistors (FET): states and modes of operation of these devices; BJT and FET amplifiers; multistage amplifiers; frequency response of amplifiers.
+BME 310-Biomedical Electronics I 3(3-0-0): Diodes characteristics, models and applications (rectification, clipping, regulation, etc.); Bipolar Junction Transistors (BJT) and Field Effect Transistors (FET): states and modes of operation of these devices; BJT and FET amplifiers; multistage amplifiers; frequency response of amplifiers.
+Three 1-hour lectures per week.
 Prerequisite: ENGR 206.

-BME 312-Biomedical Electronics II 3(4.5-0-0): Operational amplifiers, power amplifiers, differential & multistage amplifiers and their medical applications; passive and active filters; comparators; oscillator circuits and applications; functional integrated circuits (Vlf converters, A/D converters... etc); frequency response; control systems; analysis and design of feedback control systems and applying these principles to solve biological feedback control problems.
+BME 312-Biomedical Electronics II 3(3-0-0): Operational amplifiers, power amplifiers, differential & multistage amplifiers and their medical applications; passive and active filters; comparators; oscillator circuits and applications; functional integrated circuits (V/f converters, A/D converters... etc.); frequency response; control systems; analysis and design of feedback control systems and applying these principles to solve biological feedback control problems.
+Three 1-hour lectures per week.
 Prerequisite: BME 310.
 BME 313-Biomedical Electronics Lab 1(0-0-3): The goal of this laboratory is to study electronics through experimentation.
 Upon completion of this lab course, students should be able to use standard laboratory equipments to analyze the behavior of basic electronic devices and to design and construct simple circuits containing these devices.
-Co-requisite(s): BME 310.
+Three hours Lab. per week.
+Co-requisite(s): BME 312.

-BME 314-Biomedical Signals and Systems 3(4.5-0-0): Biosignals and their Non-deterministic properties.
+BME 314-Biomedical Signals and Systems 3(3-0-0): Biosignals and their Non-deterministic properties.
 Models for Biomedical systems.
 System response and Stability, Fundamentals of continuous-time signal processing as applied to biomedical instrumentation.
 Random noise and signal processes.
 Time Domain and Frequency Domain Analysis of Signals and System, Sampling theory, Applications of Fourier transforms and Laplace transforms, Transfer functions.
 Analog filter design methods for biomedical instrumentations.
 Discrete-time signal processing and Digital filter design will be introduced in this course.
 Projects and software will be used.
-Pre-requisite(s): Engr 206 & BME 304.
+Three 1-hour lectures per week.
+Prerequisite(s): Engr 206 & BME 304.